Code-Institute-Submissions/full-stack-frameworks-with-django-1/README.md

   * `$ pip install -r requirements.txt` to install all the project requirements.
 * Once everything is installed, open up the project inside your code editor of choice.
 * Head over to `issue_tracker/settings.py` in here be sure to do two things:
+  * Change `DEBUG = False` to `DEBUG = True` to ensure static/media files are served correctly.
+  * Either change the database none environment vars to match your own database or move to the next step.
+* Adding in environment variables:
+  * Open up your file manager, go to your root directory `~/` and show hidden files, however you do it on your OS.
+For me, there is a hamburger menu with the option to show hidden files.
+  * From there, open up .bashrc in your editor of choice.
+  * Here is a list of all the environment variables
+    * SECRET_KEY - Optional, as you can enter a local string after the os.environ.get if you prefer.
+    * DB_NAME - Optional, as you can enter a local string after the os.environ.get if you prefer.
+    * DB_USER - Optional, as you can enter a local string after the os.environ.get if you prefer.
+    * DB_PASSWORD - Optional, as you can enter a local string after the os.environ.get if you prefer.
+    * DB_HOST - Optional, as you can enter a local string after the os.environ.get if you prefer.
+    * DB_PORT - Optional, as you can enter a local string after the os.environ.get if you prefer.
+    * AWS_ACCESS_KEY_ID - As long as you set `DEBUG = True` you should not need this.
+    * AWS_SECRET_ACCESS_KEY - As long as you set `DEBUG = True` you should not need this.
+    * STRIPE_PUBLISHABLE - Get it from your Stripe account.
+    * STRIPE_SECRET - Get it from  your Stripe account.
+* Now everything is set up, go back to the terminal window with the virtualenv running.
+* Then run the following:
+  * `$ python manage.py makemigrations`
+  * `$ python manage.py migrate`
+  * `$ python manage.py createsuperuser`
+  * `$python manage.py runserver`
+* And then you're ready to go!

 ### Demo